elegant-scipy/elegant-scipy/markdown/preface.markdown

 All the code in this book written by us is available under a BSD license.
 Where we have sourced code snippets from other people, the code will generally be under an open license of some variety (although not necessarily BSD).

+For your own code, we recommend that you follow the practices of your community.
+In Scientific Python, this means 3-clause BSD, while the R language, for example, has adopted the GPL license.

 ### GitHub: Taking Coding Social

 We've talked a little about releasing your source code under an open source license.